 In no other place in the ancient world a statue of a goddess or of an emperor has had less chance to survive to the present day than in Israel.
 The Jewish and Christian populations of the country regarded them as execrable idols, the Sassanids hated them as symbols of the enemy's civilization and the Arabs did the same for both religious and national reasons.
 And yet there were so many statues in the ancient towns that the Museum of Israel has a pretty extensive collection of them.
 In general they were made abroad, maybe at Afrodisias, a town in today's Turkey which provided sculptures to the whole Roman Empire.

 The expansion in the Levant of the Romans was welcomed by some independent towns and small kingdoms which in return were not annexed to the Roman Empire.
-The Nabatean kingdom almost surrounded that of Judea; it included the Negev desert in southern Israel, western Jordan and a small part of southern Syria.
-The capital was Petra in Jordan and then Bosra in southern Syria until 106 AD when Emperor Trajan annexed the Nabatean kingdom to the Roman Empire.
+The Nabatean kingdom almost surrounded that of Judea; it included the Negev desert in Southern Israel, Western Jordan and a small part of Southern Syria.
+The capital was Petra in Jordan and then Bosra in Syria until 106 AD when Emperor Trajan annexed the Nabatean kingdom to the Roman Empire.

 The Kingdom of Judea was partitioned by King Herod the Great among his three sons and his sister.
 These very small kingdoms were annexed one by one by the Romans, although in some cases the heirs of Herod (e.g. Agrippa II at Caesarea Philippi) retained their actual power as representatives of the emperor.
 Direct Roman rule caused a greater Hellenization of the country and eventually a reaction by the more religious-minded sections of the Jewish population.
-The First Jewish Revolt (66-73 AD) ended with the destruction of Jerusalem and of the Second Temple by Titus, Emperor Vespasian's son.
-The Second Jewish Revolt (132-36) was quelled by Emperor Hadrian who forbid the Jews from returning to Jerusalem, which he had rebuilt with the name of Aelia Capitolina.
+The First Jewish Revolt (66-73 AD) ended with the destruction of Jerusalem and of the Second Temple by Titus, Emperor Vespasian's son; Masada was the site of the last resistance of the rebels.
+The Second Jewish Revolt (132-136) was quelled by Emperor Hadrian who forbid the Jews from returning to Jerusalem, which he had rebuilt with the name of Aelia Capitolina.
 A consequence of this second revolt was that the Roman province of Judea was merged with Syria to form Syria Palaestina which had its capital at Antioch.

 In order to maintain a firm grip on the country Hadrian stationed permanently a legion near Megiddo.
 At the same time as part of his policy of consolidation, rather than expansion of the Empire, he committed the legion a general improvement of key facilities such as roads and aqueducts.